-How did an Economist become a Homeopath?
+How did an Economist become educated and trained as a homeopath?

 In my 20s, while working for the Ontario Treasury Department I developed debilitating allergies and began searching for something that wouldn’t make me drowsy and irritable.
 I wandered through health food stores looking for a solution.
 I saw a flyer for a presentation about homeopathic treatment, was intrigued and attended.
+It was my first exposure to alternative medicine.

 I updated my physiology and anatomy from my university degree and then studied locally at the Toronto School of Homeopathy and continued with The School of Homeopathy (Devon U.K.)